Regulatory Reform Results for Fiscal Year 2019

-- For a full statement of these results see Regulatory Reform Status Report: Two-for-One and Regulatory Cost Caps
+- For a full statement of these results see Regulatory Reform under Executive Order 13771: Final Accounting for Fiscal Year 2019.

-Fiscal Year 2018: As part of the effort to continue reducing unnecessary, unlawful, and ineffective regulatory burdens, agencies have worked with OIRA to identify a regulatory cost allowance or cap for FY 2018.
-These cost allowances are informed by each agency's submissions for the Fall 2017 Regulatory Plan and Unified Agenda.
-In Fiscal Year 2018, across the federal government, agencies anticipate saving $9.8 billion in regulatory costs, or $686.6 million per year, from final rulemakings.
+As part of the effort to continue reducing unnecessary and ineffective regulatory burdens, agencies have worked with OIRA to identify a regulatory cost allowance or budget for fiscal year 2020.
+These cost allowances are informed by each agency's submissions for the Fall 2019 Regulatory Plan and Unified Agenda of Regulatory and Deregulatory Actions and incorporate regulatory actions required by law.

-In order to calculate the regulatory costs and cost savings for the purposes of EO 13771, OIRA and the agencies have established consistent accounting standards, explained in further detail in Accounting Methods for Calculating Regulatory Costs under Executive Order 13771.
+In order to calculate regulatory costs and cost savings for purposes of EO 13771, OIRA and the agencies have established consistent accounting standards, explained in further detail in Accounting Methods under Executive Order 13771.